amaui-org/amaui/docs/public/assets/md/dev/test/start.md

 #### Nodejs

-You can have amaui-test options either in package.json in 'amaui-test' property or amaui-test.options.js file in root directory, where `amaui-test` command will be made.
+You can have options either in `package.json` in `amaui-test` property or `amaui-test.options.js` file in root directory, where `amaui-test` command will be made.

 In nodejs on amaui-test run errors amaui-test exits the process, so it's all good if the command is flow dependent.